mfem/web/src/integration.md

 one hand and equations \ref{msv_2d_def} and \ref{msv_2d_trans} on the other is made with the `cross_2d` optional constructor argument.

-Again there are several customizations of this integrator included in MFEM but others are possible.
+There are several customizations of this integrator included in MFEM but others are possible.
 See [Bilinear Form Integrators](bilininteg.md) for a listing.